alehuo/prerendered/README.md

 ### Hydration

 The component that is server-side rendered needs to be built with a build-tool (such as Webpack, Parcel or Rollup) and served as a static asset from the Prerendered application, to enable hydration.
 I will provide a JSON configuration file that contains a Webpack template which will work straight out of the box.

+## License

+MIT license.
+See LICENSE for details.